Tours FAQ

 Check your tour account and daily itinerary for your tour dates and exact start time of the "Day 1" tour meeting.
 If traveling from the United States, you must depart at least one day in advance of your tour start date.
 We recommend that you book flights several months before your departure date — and much earlier if you want to use frequent-flyer miles.

 Everyone who joins a tour is required to bring a valid passport and provide passport information to Tour Sales & Service before departure.
-Your passport must be valid for at least six months beyond your return date and have a minimum of two blank visa pages.
-You also need to bring proof of COVID-19 vaccination (such as a CDC issued vaccine card or equivalent) showing vaccination dates.
+The State Department recommends that your passport must be valid for at least six months beyond your return date and have a minimum of two blank visa pages.
 You're responsible for obtaining all required travel documents prior to your tour.
 If you're not a US citizen you'll need to contact your government to determine specific passport and visa requirements for traveling in Europe.

 To download a passport application, go to the US Department of State website.
 Due to a post-COVID travel surge, the standard processing time for new and renewal passports is currently about 8-11 weeks.
 A first-time passport application must be done in person at a designated passport facility.